Kinetic particle simulations in a global toroidal geometry: Ion orbit loss near plasma edge

 When $\xi_0>0$ and $R_a>R_X$, the relative position of magnetic surface and drift orbit surface [cf. Eq.~(\ref{eq:driftsurface})], clearly indicates that direct ion orbit loss is not possible.
-However, when the initial position of the test ion is selected as $R_a<R_X$ the following Case-III is possible for ion orbit loss. \begin{itemize} \item Case-III: Passing ion loss.
-The necessary conditions for escape are \begin{enumerate} \item $\xi_0>0$, $v_\parallel>0$, \item $1-(1-\xi_0^2)(R_a/R_{in})-(\xi_0/\alpha_{cr})\tilde{\phi}/V_a\ge 0$, \item $(q_c/mv_aR_a)(\psi_a-\psi_{XD})< -\xi_0+(R_{XD}/R_a)V_X$ \end{enumerate} This case is described in Fig.~\ref{fig:orbitloss}(c).
-In this case a test ion starting from the inner midplane initial position (green square) $(R_a<R_X)$ with initial pitch angle $\xi_0=0.872$ escapes without mirror reflection near the X point to the outside divertor plate. \end{itemize} In the above GTC simulations (cf. Fig.~\ref{fig:orbitloss}) we did not include the radial electric field on ion orbit loss.
+However, when the initial position of the test ion is selected as $R_a<R_X$ the following Fig.~\ref{fig:orbitloss}(c) is possible for ion orbit loss.

+In the above GTC-X simulations (cf. Fig.~\ref{fig:orbitloss}) we did not include the radial electric field on ion orbit loss.
 However, one must mention here that in a tokamak scenario the radial electric field shifts the velocity space boundaries separating trapped and passing orbits.
 Also the ion orbit loss contributes to the generation of radial electric field, which affects the ion orbit loss.
 Therefore, the ion orbit loss and the radial electric field should be considered self-consistently for more accurate calculation.
-Similarly, it is important to study the effect of ion orbit loss and X point loss for understanding the plasma transport \cite{stacey2011effect}, particle distribution \cite{stacey2013effect}, plasma rotation \cite{pan2014co}, etc. Simulation related to these effects will be reported in a future work.
+Similarly, it is important to study the effect of ion orbit loss and X point loss for understanding the plasma transport \cite{stacey2011effect}, particle distribution \cite{stacey2013effect}, plasma rotation \cite{pan2014co}, etc. Finally, the ion orbit loss region in our calculation is based on the assumptions that the ions are collisionless and the loss region is not filled by the collisions or turbulence.
+Simulation related to these effects will be reported in a future work.
 To see how the electric field affects the velocity space boundaries, we have calculated the minimum velocity of the ion and particle loss fractions for DIII-D in the following paragraph.

 In order to find the minimum initial ion speed $v_0$ that is required for the ion to reach the final location (near X point) we combine Eq.~(\ref{eq:driftsurface}) and Eq.~(\ref{eq:pitchangle}).
 The minimum loss speed of ion is \begin{widetext}